splendidcomputer/Debian-Hacks/git/README.md

 #### 1. Fixing the Last Commit Message

-If you made a typo or need to update the last commit message, use the following command to open the default text editor and modify the message:
+If you made a typo or need to update the last commit message:

 ```bash
 git commit --amend
 ```

+This opens your default text editor to modify the commit message.

 #### 2. Adding Staged Changes to the Last Commit

-To include additional changes in the last commit:
+If you forgot to include some files in your last commit:

-1. Stage the changes using `git add`.
-2. Amend the commit with the updated content:

 ```bash
 git add <file(s)>